axsh/openvnet/docs/content/installation.md

 ### Setup Database

-Edit `/etc/openvnet/common.conf` if necessary.
-The sample environment uses the default settings.

-Launch MySQL server.
+Launch the MySQL server.

 ```bash
 service mysqld start
 ```

-Set `PATH` environment variable as following since the OpenVNet uses its own ruby binary.
-This is needed so we can use the bundle command in the next step.
+OpenVNet uses its own ruby binary.
+We need to add it to the `PATH` variable so we can call bundle in the next step.

 ```bash
 PATH=/opt/axsh/openvnet/ruby/bin:${PATH}